 If you want to move more than 300,000 items to OneDrive for Business, we recommend the following steps:

-Move as many items as possible using the OneDrive sync client as described in this article.
+Move as many items as possible using the sync app as described in this article.

 Upload files in batches of no more than 100 items at a time.